-In this newest manifestation the blog is operated by Sajad Amiri, Shervin Farridnejad, Yazdan Safaee and Arash Zeini.
+In this newest manifestation the blog is operated by Shervin Farridnejad, Yazdan Safaee and Arash Zeini.

-Arash Zeini is a postdoctoral fellow and a member of staff at the Institute of Iranian Studies, Freie Universität Berlin.
-Arash’s main research interests include the study of ancient Iran, Zoroastrianism, particularly the late antique exegesis of the Avesta, and digital humanities.
-In Berlin he teaches the courses ‘Themen aus der Geschichte Irans‘ and ‘Politik, Kultur und Identität im zeitgenössischen Iran‘.
-His doctoral dissertation, obtained at SOAS, contains at its core an edition of the Middle Persian translation (zand) of the Yasna Haptaŋhāiti, a liturgical text composed in the Old Iranian language of Avestan and commonly dated to the middle of the second millennium BCE.
-Jointly with Agnès Lenepveu-Hot, Arash’s dissertation received the 2015 SIE award for a European Ph.D. thesis in Iranian Studies.
+Arash Zeini‘s main research interests include ancient Iran, Zoroastrianism, particularly the late antique exegesis of the Avesta, the study of Pahlavi Documents and digital humanities.
+He is a Bahari Research Fellow at the Faculty of Asian and Middle Eastern Studies, University of Oxford.
+At the Freie Universität Berlin he taught as a faculty member various courses on the history of Iran (BA), Zoroastrianism in late antiquity and Iranian history in its (late antique) sources (MA).
+He recently published The Roar of Silence: A Festschrift in honour of François de Blois, a volume jointly edited with Adam Benkato.
+His monograph, Zoroastrian Scholasticism in Late Antiquity, contains at its core an edition of the Middle Persian translation (zand) of the Yasna Haptaŋhāiti, a liturgical text composed in the Old Iranian language of Avestan and commonly dated to the middle of the second millennium BCE.
+Arash’s dissertation, obtained at SOAS, received jointly with Agnès Lenepveu-Hotz the 2015 SIE award for a European Ph.D. thesis in Iranian Studies.

 Arash is the founder of Bibliographia Iranica.